HelloChatterbox/dev_documentation/docs/mycroft-technologies/overview.md

 ---
-description: A broad overview of the technology that makes up Mycroft AI.
+description: A broad overview of the technology that makes up Chatterbox AI.
 ---

 # Technology Overview

-Mycroft is the name of a suite of software and hardware tools that use [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) and [machine learning](https://en.wikipedia.org/wiki/Machine_learning) to provide an open source voice assistant.
+Chatterbox is the name of a suite of software and hardware tools that use [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) and [machine learning](https://en.wikipedia.org/wiki/Machine_learning) to provide an open source voice assistant.

-{% embed url="https://www.youtube.com/watch?v=m4L0QfzUeEI" caption="Our vision for Mycroft" %}
+{% embed url="https://www.youtube.com/watch?v=m4L0QfzUeEI" caption="Our vision for Chatterbox" %}

-## Mycroft components
+## Chatterbox components

-Mycroft is modular.
+Chatterbox is modular.
 Some components can be easily 'swapped out' for others:

 * Wake Word detection
 * Speech to Text \(STT\)